Psalm 132

-Psalm 132 is the 132nd psalm of the biblical Book of Psalms.
-It is the longest of the 15 psalms which begin with the words "A song of ascents" (Shir Hama'alot).
-Its author is not known.
-In the slightly different numbering system used in the Greek Septuagint version of the bible and in the Latin Vulgate, this psalm is Psalm 131.
+Psalm 132 is the 132nd psalm of the Book of Psalms, beginning in English in the King James Version: "LORD, remember David, and all his afflictions".
+In the slightly different numbering system used in the Greek Septuagint version of the bible and in the Latin Vulgate, this psalm is Psalm 130.
+In Latin, it is known as "Memento Domine David".